Ashutosh-cpu-glitch/hybrid-plasticity-snn/REPORT.md

 ## 1. Motivation

-Spiking Neural Networks (SNNs) trained purely with backpropagation-through-time (BPTT) via surrogate gradients suffer from **catastrophic forgetting**: when trained sequentially on new tasks, they lose almost all performance on previously learned tasks.
+Spiking Neural Networks (SNNs) trained purely with backpropagation-through-time (BPTT) via surrogate gradients suffer from catastrophic forgetting when trained sequentially on new tasks, they lose almost all performance on previously learned tasks.
 This mirrors the classic stability-plasticity dilemma in neuroscience.

-Biological brains avoid this through **Complementary Learning Systems** (McClelland et al., 1995): the hippocampus learns new information quickly via fast, local, activity-dependent synaptic plasticity, while the cortex consolidates knowledge slowly.
-Hippocampal **replay** of past experiences (observed during rest and sleep) is believed to protect old memories from being overwritten during new learning.
+Biological brains avoid this through Complementary Learning Systems (McClelland et al., 1995).
+The hippocampus learns new information quickly via fast, local, activity-dependent synaptic plasticity, while the cortex consolidates knowledge slowly.
+Hippocampal replay of past experiences (observed during rest and sleep) is believed to protect old memories from being overwritten during new learning.

 This project asks: **can a small, locally-trained "fast" synaptic pathway, combined with lightweight episodic replay, reduce catastrophic forgetting